bshurick/production-demo/README.md

 to install the server and agent locally
 1. Follow the [pipeline as code](https://docs.gocd.org/current/advanced_usage/pipelines_as_code.html)
 step using `pipeline/*.yaml` files from this repo.

+## What is the best way to compare model results using this template?

+If you create an eval script like in the example `make evaluate`, results are output to stdout then redirected into a `results.csv` file.
+The results are then committed to the git repository.
+If you use git tagging, you can use `git diff` to show differences in the results file across different tags, e.g. `git diff tag1..tag2 -- eval/results.csv`.